Course Grades and Your F-1/J-1 Status

 - Academic difficulty based on Improper Course Level Placement can be used at any point in your degree.

-- You also must resume full-time enrollment in the next major semester (fall/spring) after your RCL semester.
+You MUST resume full-time enrollment in the next major semester (fall/spring) after your RCL semester.
+You MUST remain enrolled full-time until the request is approved.